Read the book

 Meanwhile, see some of the other published evidence

 Professor Valter Longo is the corresponding author in each of the articles below.
-His research leading to the fasting-mimicking diet goes back over 20 years.
+His research leading to the fasting-mimicking diet goes nearly 30 years.

-Click on the image of an article to access it.
+► Click on the image of an article to access it from Dropbox.